 The Bachelor of Arts in Art requires 42 credits in studio art courses.
 The BA in Art program is designed for students who seek a breadth of knowledge in the visual arts and humanities.
 It allows students to pursue a liberal arts degree with an emphasis in studio art or an additional major and/or minor in another field.

-The following is a basic breakdown of the requirements for the Bachelor of Fine Arts Degree.
+The following is a basic breakdown of the requirements for the Bachelor of Arts Degree.
 To view a draft of a suggested sequence of courses and more specific information concerning general education requirements please see art 8 semester sequence new gen eds.

 BREAKDOWN OF HOURS